akhuntsaria/game-deals-twitter-bot/README.md

-Functionality: fetch top posts from some subreddit and tweet them via Twitter bot.
+Fetches top posts from some subreddit and tweets them.
+Database is used for saving tweeted posts (to prevent tweeting of duplicates).

 # Requirements
 * Java 8+